 While there are a number of other theories to explain the Bermuda Triangle, ranging from quirky to logical.
 From pirates, to Atlantis, to waterspouts, to plain old human error.
 But one of the most convincing (and relevant) theories has to do with the unusual sea floor.
 The Atlantic ocean is a young ocean that grows everyday.
 Because the Mid-Atlantic ridge continues to expand with the movement of tectonic plates, some theorize that some of these mysterious disappearances could be linked to underwater volcanoes.
 From a gentle slope, the ocean bottom of the Bermuda Triangle takes a sudden deep drop.
 “Some of the deepest trenches in the world are found in this area.”
 The gulf stream that runs through the area is strong, and could easily carry away evidence of disaster.

 Some chalk it up to the sensationalization by authors and people alike, while some will swear it’s something beyond science and reason.
-In 1975, Larry Kusche published a book titled, “The Bermuda Triangle Mystery- Solved,” in which the skeptic concluded that the number of incidents it to be expected in a place where tropical cyclones or hurricanes are quite common.
-He also showed that the number of incidents in the Bermuda Triangle is not significantly more compared to several other ocean areas.
+In 1975, Larry Kusche published a book titled, “The Bermuda Triangle Mystery- Solved,” in which the skeptic concluded that the number of incidents in the Bermuda Triangle is not significantly more compared to several other ocean areas.
 The U.S. Coast Guard agrees, saying, “No extraordinary factors have been identified.”
 No matter how much theorizing you do, there is no way to definitively know the truth about the many unusual disappearances of aircrafts and vessels within the Bermuda Triangle.
-In all probability, there is no single theory that fully solves the mystery, and there’s a possibility that it’s a mixture of a couple of things (both logical and supernatural, maybe?) but nothing short of a full search of the stretch of the ocean called the Bermuda Triangle would solve it.
+In all probability, there is no single theory that fully solves the mystery, and there’s a possibility that it’s a mixture of both logical and supernatural. but nothing short of a full search of the stretch of the ocean called the Bermuda Triangle would solve it.